 Gum Disease – Periodontitis

-After the initial assessment the teeth will be thoroughly cleaned, if necessary using local anaesthetic, with an ultrasonic scaler.
-It might not be possible to complete this in one visit, in severe cases we might need 4 visits for the initial cleaning!
-The teeth are then polished using a high pressure salt and water spray, and oral hygiene measures are demonstrated.
+After the initial assessment the teeth will be thoroughly cleaned, if necessary, using local anaesthetic, with an ultrasonic scaler.
+It is often possible to complete this in one visit, occasionally a second visit might be necessary for the initial cleaning.
+The teeth are then polished using a high-pressure salt and water spray, and oral hygiene measures are demonstrated.
 The next visit will be scheduled 1-3 months later, depending on the severity of the problem, where any remaining hard deposits will be identified (under magnification) and the polishing repeated, and hygiene instructions reinforced.
 Further visits are scheduled every 3 months.